 Research background

 Gastric outlet obstruction (GOO) is a common complication during gastric cancer treatment.
-Different treatment modalities have been employed including endoscopic stent placement, surgical resection and surgical bypass procedures.
-Surgical bypass may be a have better results when life expectancy is larger than 2 mo.
-It may be performed with a simple gastrojejunostomy (GJ) or with addition of a partial gastric partitioning (GP).
+Different treatment modalities have been employed including endoscopic stent placement, surgical resection, and surgical bypass procedures.
+Surgical bypass may have better results when life expectancy is larger than 2 mo.
+It may be performed with a simple gastrojejunostomy (GJ) or with the addition of partial gastric partitioning (GP).

 Research motivation

-Gastrojejunostomy has been traditionally performed as bypass procedure for GOO.
+GJ has been traditionally performed as bypass procedure for GOO.
 However, delayed gastric emptying with impaired food ingestion may occur in up to 26% of cases.
 To overcome this setback, GP has been employed.
-The partitioning creates 2 separated gastric chambers that may improve gastric emptying, decrease tumor bleeding and improve survival.
+The partitioning creates two separated gastric chambers that may improve gastric emptying, decrease tumor bleeding, and improve survival.

 Research objectives

-We aim to compare surgical results of GJ and GP for the treatment of GOO in patients with unresectable distal gastric cancer.
+We compared the surgical results of GJ and GP for the treatment of GOO in patients with unresectable distal gastric cancer.

 Research methods